For most law students, federal government and private educational loans are the bulk of their financial aid.

 USF makes available federal loans to its law students through the William D. Ford Federal Direct Loan Program.
 All first time William D. Ford Federal Direct Loan borrowers at USF must submit a Master Promissory Note (MPN) and complete an online Debt Management Counseling Session.
 You only need to submit a MPN and complete the Debt Management Counseling Session once during your attendance at the USF School of Law.

-Graduate aid applicants may be eligible to apply for an unsubsidized direct loan.
-Terms and conditions include a current interest rate of 6.8 percent which begins to accrue at time of disbursement.
+Graduate aid applicants may be eligible to apply for an Unsubsidized direct loan.
+Terms and conditions include a current interest rate of 6.21% which begins to accrue at time of disbursement.
 Payments of this loan is deferred while a student is in school enrolled at least half-time.
 This loan has a repayment grace period of 6 months that begins after a student graduates, leaves school, or drops below half-time enrollment.
 Payment of interest may be deferred until repayment begins.
 Unpaid interest will be added to the principle borrowed and increase the amount on which future interest is calculated when repayment begins.

 Federal Direct Graduate PLUS

-The Federal Direct Graduate PLUS Loan features a fixed 7.9 percent interest rate, fixed monthly payments, a variety of payment plans beginning with a standard 10 year repayment, and the ability to consolidate PLUS with other federal student loans.
-The Department of Education charges the borrower a loan fee of 4 percent of the principal amount of each Federal Direct Graduate PLUS Loan.
+The Federal Direct Graduate PLUS Loan features a fixed 7.21% interest rate, fixed monthly payments, a variety of payment plans beginning with a standard 10 year repayment, and the ability to consolidate PLUS with other federal student loans.
+The Department of Education charges the borrower a loan fee of 4.292% of the principal amount of each Federal Direct Graduate PLUS Loan.
 The loans offered by Federal Direct Graduate PLUS are eligible for an automatic in-school deferment.
 This allows a borrower who is enrolled at least half-time to postpone payments until after the borrower graduates or drops below half-time status.
 PLUS Loans disbursed after July 1, 2008 have an automatic deferral of repayment for an additional 6 months after the borrower ceases to be enrolled at least half-time.

 A student with additional or unmet financial need who does not intend to borrow from the Direct Graduate PLUS Loan program may want to consider applying for a private loan.
 These credit-based loans are funded through private companies and are available to law students who are enrolled on at least a half-time basis.
 The maximum loan amount cannot exceed the total "cost of education" minus other financial aid offered and accepted.
 A brief summary on some of the lenders our students have used in the past is provided below, however, we recommend students read their applications in their entirety before choosing/accepting a private loan.
 Students may select from any private lender and are not limited to the lenders listed below.